stephaniecan/MyDataScienceMasters_2015-16/README.md

 - I have so much more to add but I will probably share it little by little on my [blog](http://stephaniecanovas.com/)

-## My self-created Data Science Masters program
+## My self-created Data Science Masters curriculum

-Below is the program I've followed from March 2015 (one course end of 2014) to April 2016.
+Below is the curriculum I've followed from March 2015 (one course end of 2014) to April 2016.
 If I had to start over again, I would organize it a bit (A LOT :) differently.

 ### 1. Getting started and understanding what a Data scientist do & use